Chess for Seniors - Getting Started

 • Chess variants like bughouse - While variants can be fun, they require fast reactions.
 Standard chess at a comfortable pace is more popular among seniors.

-Professor Archer - A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
+Written and fact-checked by the Old School Chess editorial team, and taught in the voice of Professor Archer, our teaching character.
+A chess coach grounded in classical literature, built to teach adult beginners with patience and clarity.
 Developed with research and AI.
 Human-reviewed.